-Telangana budget 2018: State finance minister to present budget today; focus on jobs
+Telangana budget 2018 today: Here are the highlights

 The Finance Minister will allocate funds for the financial assistance scheme being rolled out for farmers beginning later this month.
 The Budget size is likely to cross the Rs 1,80,000 crore for the year as against Rs 1,49,000 crore for 2017-18.

-Stay tuned for the budget speech highlights.
+Here are the budget speech highlights.

+- Telangana Budget allocates Rs 500 crore for farmers' insurance.
+Offers Rs 5 lakh cover.

+- Rs 12,000 crore allocated for Rythu Lakshmi scheme.
+To give Rs 4k each in rabi and kharif an acre.

 OneIndia News